 6. Set realistic deadlines.

 When you’re working on something and a deadline was set by your boss, set your own deadline ahead of the deadline that your boss gave you.
 However, set realistic ones.
 Don’t try to rush yourself just to finish it earlier.
-Take everything one step at a time.
+Take everything one step at a time and don't set yourself up for failure.

 This is also applicable for your everyday work.
 Don’t overwhelm yourself.
 You don’t want to force yourself to finish something and then suffer the consequences of creating poor-quality work.